Custom Fields

 Overview

-You can define custom fields for Contacts, Proposals (as well as Proposal Line fields) and Appointments.
-The primary difference between these is that:
+You can define Custom Fields for Contacts, Appointments, Proposals, and Proposal Lines.
+The primary difference between these types is:

-• Custom Contact Fields can have a single value for each contact
+• Custom Contact Fields hold a single value per contact.

 Settings and Navigation